2012–13 European Challenge Cup

 The 2012–13 Amlin Challenge Cup was the 17th season of the European Challenge Cup, Europe's second-tier club rugby union competition.
 A total of 23 teams participated — 20 in the pool stage, plus three teams parachuting into the knockout stages from the Heineken Cup.
-The original 20 teams represented six countries.
+The original 20 teams represented six countries, with a seventh country represented by one of the three teams transferring from the Heineken Cup.

 The pool stage began in Mont-de-Marsan on 11 October 2012, with Stade Montois hosting Gloucester.
 It ended on 19 January 2013 when Stade Français hosted competition newcomers London Welsh, followed by the knockout stages culminating in the final at the RDS Arena in Dublin on 17 May 2013.

 The defending Challenge Cup champions, France's Biarritz Olympique, did not initially have a chance to defend their crown because they earned an automatic berth in the Heineken Cup.
 However, having finish 2nd in their pool, and failing to reach the knockout stages of the Heineken Cup, they were one of three teams parachuted into the Challenge Cup knockout stages.
 They were knocked out of the competition by Leinster at the semi-final stage.
 Leinster went on to win the competition, defeating Stade Français 34–13 in the final.